triggertiger/Model2Production/README.md

     - utils/clean_csv.py
     - utils/db_population.py
     - utils/db_setup.py
+5. In order to run experiments, make sure to update the environment variables in the .env file.
 5. You're all set!
     for experiments with new model parameters, run experiments_pipeline.py.
     Continue as with the user instructions.